Yugoslav dinar: 1994 dinar (YUG)

-1994–2003; Novi dinar (YUM)
+1994–2003: Novi dinar (YUM)

 On 24 January 1994, the novi dinar (nominative plural: novi dinari, Cyrillic script: нови динар, нови динари; genitive plural: novih dinara, Cyrillic: нових динара; novi means new) was introduced.
-This was not a revaluation of the dinar.
+This was not merely a revaluation of the dinar.
 Instead, the novi dinar was pegged at par to the Deutsche Mark.
-On the day of the introduction of the novi dinar, the exchange rate of the previous dinar to the Deutsche Mark, and, hence, to the novi dinar, was approximately 1 DM = 13 million dinara.
+On the day of the introduction of the novi dinar, the exchange rate of the previous dinar to the Deutsche Mark, and, hence, to the novi dinar, was approximately 1 DM or 13 million dinara.
 Despite not being pegged to the newest currency, the previous dinar did not fall further in value, remaining at about 12 million "1994" dinar to the novi dinar.
 The overall impact of the hyperinflation was that 1 novi dinar equalled approximately 1.2×10^27 third (hard) dinara from before 1990, 1.2×10^29 Federation dinara, or 2.4 ×10^30 pre-war dinara.
 The "novi" portion of the name was abandoned in 2000.

 In 2003, as Yugoslavia became the State Union of Serbia and Montenegro, the Yugoslav dinar in the constituent Republic of Serbia was replaced by the Serbian dinar (CSD) at par.

 Replacement of the dinar

 On 6 November 1999, Montenegro decided that, besides the Yugoslav dinar, the Deutsche Mark would also be an official currency.
 On 13 November 2000, the dinar was dropped in Montenegro and the Deutsche Mark (by that time defined in terms of the euro) became the only currency there.
-Deutsche Mark ceased to be a legal tender in Germany and was physically replaced by the euro on January 1, 2002, which is also when Montenegro unilaterally adopted the euro.
+Deutsche Mark ceased to be a legal tender in Germany and was physically replaced by the euro on 1 January 2002, which is also when Montenegro unilaterally adopted the euro, though it does not mint it.

 In 2003, after the creation of Serbia and Montenegro, the dinar, by then only used in Serbia, was replaced by the Serbian dinar.
-In practice, introduction of Serbian dinar functioned as a name change with preservation of the at par value and essentially the same design solution except for the inscription.
-Old banknotes remained in official use in parallel with the new ones until January 1, 2007, while the National Bank of Serbia provided exchange of the old banknotes services until the end of 2012.
+In practice, the introduction of the Serbian dinar functioned as a name change with their values being at par and maintaining essentially the same banknote and coin designs except for the name of the state.
+Old Yugoslav banknotes remained in official use in parallel with the new Serbian notes until 1 January 2007, and old banknotes could be exchanged for new ones with services provided by the National Bank of Serbia until the end of 2012.